michalrzak/PPCM/README.md

 # About this fork
-This fork aims to encapsulate and modify the original project, so that the response generator can easily be used as a sentiment-controllable chatbot.
+This fork aims to encapsulate and modify the original project so that the response generator can easily be used as a sentiment-controllable chatbot.
 It removes all other categories but positive and negative.
-Further it adds a docker container witch enables the interaction with the chatbot via a REST API.
+Further, it adds a docker container which enables the interaction with the chatbot via a REST API.

 To build the container simply run
 ```